CHAMPAIGN — Nora Al-Qadi is a problem-solver by nature.

-Today is Friday, March 7, 2014.
-News reports from 100, 50 and 15 years ago:
+Today is Friday, May 15, 2015.
+Here are news reports from this date 100, 50 and 15 years ago:

 Local car dealer, avid blogger and Shatterglass Films executive producer Jen Shelby is attending the 68th Cannes Film Festival for the first time.
 She'll check in periodically from France, where the streets are narrow and the stars are gathered.

 DANVILLE — A Grammy-winning rap star performing at a club just across North Walnut Street from a Habitat for Humanity store?

 With VIP passes set to go on sale in four days — not via Ticketmaster — but at Downtown Diamond and Pawn?